Purple Haze: No. 10 Washington rolls No. 7 Stanford 44-6

-Jake Browning threw for 210 yards and three touchdowns, Myles Gaskin added 100 yards and two scores, and No. 10 Washington was dominant on both sides, overwhelming No. 7 Stanford 44-6 on Friday night.
+Washington stayed quiet.
+Stanford was just the next opponent, the Huskies said, and there was no extra meaning or motivation.

+Then the celebration happened, complete with purple-clad fans rushing the field to celebrate Washington's 44-6 rout Friday night.

-After months of hype that Washington (5-0, 2-0 Pac-12) was on the verge of a breakout, the Huskies showed they were ready for their return to the national stage.
+After months of hype surrounding a possible breakout performance for Washington (5-0, 2-0 Pac-12), the 10th-ranked Huskies showed they were ready for their return to the national stage.

-Browning was the leader of an efficient offense that scored on six of its eight drives.
-He threw touchdowns of 3 yards to Dante Pettis, 19 yards to John Ross and capped the night with a 3-yarder to Aaron Fuller with 5:30 remaining.
+Browning was the leader of an efficient offense that scored on seven of nine drives.
+He threw touchdown passes of 3 yards to Dante Pettis, 19 yards to John Ross and 3 yards to Aaron Fuller with 5:30 remaining.
 Browning was 15 of 21 and did not commit a turnover.

 Equally important was Washington's ability to establish a running game.
 The Huskies rushed for 214 yards and averaged 5.2 yards per carry.